Richard Tee: Career

 Richard Tee arranged the Timothy Wilson song "Baby Baby Please" which was composed by the Poindexter Brothers and produced by George Kerr.
 Released in 1967, it became an R&B hit, getting to no 46 on the Billboard Top Selling R&B Singles chart.

 Tee was the arranger on the O'Jays 1968 single "I'll Be Sweeter Tomorrow" bw "I Dig Your Act", which was released on Bell 691.

 Along with Hugh McCracken, Eric Gale, and Steve Gadd, Tee played on Van McCoy's 1976 album, The Real McCoy.
 The album received a good review with the picks being "Love at First Sight", "Night Walk", "Theme from Star Trek", and "African Symphony".

+In 1980, Tee played keyboards on Paul Simon's album "One Trick Pony" and also starred, along with Paul Simon, Steve Gadd, Eric Gale and Tony Levin in the movie of the same name.

 In June 1980, the band Stuff, made up of Tee, Gordon Edwards, Cornell Dupree, Eric Gale, and Steve Gadd, performed at the Berkeley Jazz Festival which was held over a four day period.
 On the week ending July 12, 1980, Tee's album Natural Ingredients entered the Cash Box Jazz Top 40 Albums chart at no. 31.
 At week three on July 26, it got to no. 20.
 It held that position for another week.
 It spent a total of nine weeks in the chart.